 A new study from Boston Children’s Hospital found a correlation between musical training and improved executive function in both children and adults.
 Previous studies have identified a link between musical training and cognitive abilities, but few have looked specifically at the effects of early musical training on executive function.

-Nadine Gaab, PhD, from the Laboratories of Cognitive Neuroscience at Boston Children's said in a press release, "Since executive functioning is a strong predictor of academic achievement, even more than IQ, we think our findings have strong educational implications."
+Nadine Gaab from the Laboratories of Cognitive Neuroscience at Boston Children's said the following in a press release: "Since executive functioning is a strong predictor of academic achievement, even more than IQ, we think our findings have strong educational implications."
 Adding, "While many schools are cutting music programs and spending more and more time on test preparation, our findings suggest that musical training may actually help to set up children for a better academic future."

-In a previous Psychology Today blog post titled “Musical Training Optimizes Brain Function” I write about previous research that found musical training can cause fundamental changes in both the structure and function of a young person's brain.
+In a previous Psychology Today post titled “Musical Training Optimizes Brain Function,” I write about previous research that found musical training can cause fundamental changes in both the structure and function of a young person's brain.

 Three Brain Benefits of Musical Training:

 Musicians have an enhanced ability to integrate sensory information from hearing, touch, and sight.

 Beginning training before the age of seven has been shown to have the greatest impact.
 The age at which musical training begins affects brain anatomy as an adult.